-Operation Assurance

-Monitoring and Remediation

-With large numbers of deployed devices, even with the best operational characteristics, at any given moment some devices will not function properly.
-Once identified, a device or group of devices requires attention to ensure their overall activity and data being reported into the larger ecosystem is valid.
+Monitoring and Remediation With large numbers of deployed devices, even with the best operational characteristics, at any given moment some devices will not function properly.
+Once identified, a device or group of devices require attention to ensure their overall activity and data being reported into the larger ecosystem is valid.
 This requires monitoring capabilities at both the macro and micro level.
-If a deployed device needs to be re-provisioned or worse replaced, the larger ecosystem must be able to continue working without any issues.
-Remediation capabilities may include resetting and re-provision or even commanding a unit to go dormant to preserve network bandwidth.
+If a deployed device needs to be re-provisioned, or worse replaced, the larger ecosystem must be able to continue working without any issues.
+Remediation capabilities may include reset and re-provision or even command a unit to go dormant to preserve network bandwidth.
+Page #14 © 2020 Allegro Software - All rights reserved.